 No two cancers are the same, and it can be difficult to predict which tumors are slow-growing and which are growing quickly.
 Prognostic tests that look at the level of expression of certain genes in tumors can give you and your healthcare professional additional information about the aggressiveness of your cancer, allowing you to make the most informed decision about your individual treatment plan.
-Myriad’s Prolaris® for prostate cancer and Myriad myPlan® Lung Cancer are examples of this type of test.
+Myriad’s Prolaris® for prostate cancer is an example of this type of test.

 Aggressiveness of Prostate Cancer

 Managing localized prostate cancer presents a unique challenge for healthcare professionals due to the highly variable nature of the disease, which makes it difficult to identify those patients with less aggressive, or indolent cancers, from those that have a more aggressive disease.
 Current clinical tools, such as prostate-specific antigen (PSA) level and Gleason score, provide information on prostate cancer severity, but they do not give an accurate indication of tumor aggressiveness.
 If you have prostate cancer, learning more about the aggressiveness of your tumor can help you and your healthcare professional make the best treatment decisions for you.*,1,2 Prolaris® has been extensively validated and has been shown to provide the most clinically significant prognostic information at the time of diagnosis.

 Prognostic tests such as Prolaris can give you and your healthcare professionals accurate information about the aggressiveness of your particular cancer.1-7 These tests analyze the expression of cell proliferation genes in the tumor to measure how fast the cells are dividing.
 They can be used along with traditional clinical features of cancer progression to determine the risks associated with a patient’s disease, as well as personalize treatment decisions.*